Rexi666/CustomPrefixes/README.md

 # CustomPrefixes
 Let your users customize their prefix

 Many servers have in their store the so-called "custom prefix".
-With this plugin, you can easily let your users decide what tag/prefix they watn
+With this plugin, you can easily let your users decide what tag/prefix they want

 # Download
 ### Releases